anton-vakulenko/tinyshooter/README.md

 # tinyshooter
 Simple GUI utility for shooting astrophoto with DSLR cameras.
-Supports dithering via PHD/PHD2 and saving images to PC (Canon EOS only).
+Supports dithering (via PHD/PHD2) and saving images to PC (Canon EOS only).
+Requires RS-232 serial port or USB-to-serial port adapter cable using RTS line.
+DIY examples of such cables coud be found <a href="http://www.beskeen.com/projects/dslr_serial/dslr_serial.shtml">here</a>.

 <h3>Copyright</h3>